Quantum spin systems on infinite lattices: Quantum mechanics in the operator algebraic approach

 \subsection{Inequivalent representations}

+As mentioned, one of the main reasons behind the algebraic approach to quantum mechanics is to study systems with infinitely many degrees of freedom.
+One of the phenomena that occur in such systems is that there are many inequivalent ways to represent the observables on a Hilbert space, which means that one has to make choices.
+Here we will discuss some consequences of the existence of such inequivalent representations.
+In the next Chapter we will see that they appear naturally in physical systems, so that this is not some pathological example.

-We will say that two representations $\pi$ and $\rho$ of a $C^*$-algebra are \emph{unitary equivalent} (or simply equivalent) if there is a unitary operator $U : \mc{H}_\pi \to \mc{H}_{\rho}$ between the corresponding Hilbert spaces and in addition we have that $U \pi(A) U^* = \rho(A)$ for all $A \in \alg{A}$.
-If this is the case, we also write $\pi \cong \rho$.
+We will say that two representations $\pi$ and $\rho$ of a $C^*$-algebra are \emph{unitary equivalent} (or simply equivalent) if there is a unitary operator $U : \mc{H}_\pi \to \mc{H}_{\rho}$ between the corresponding Hilbert spaces and in addition we have that $U \pi(A) U^* = \rho(A)$ for all $A \in \alg{A}$.\footnote{Note that unitary equivalence already appeared in the uniqueness statement of the GNS representation.} If this is the case, we also write $\pi \cong \rho$.
 In general, a $C^*$-algebra has many inequivalent representations.
-Here we discuss some of the consequences for quantum mechanical systems of the existence of inequivalent representations.
-In the next chapter we will consider an example of a system with inequivalent representations.
-This happens only for systems with infinitely many degrees of freedom.
+In quantum mechanics, this happens only for systems with infinitely many degrees of freedom.
 For finite systems the situation is different.
 For example, von Neumann~\cite{vnirred} showed that there is only one irreducible representation of the canonical commutation relations $[P,Q] = i \hbar$ (up to unitary equivalence).
 The same is true for a spin-1/2 system.
 If we consider the algebra generated by $S_x, S_y, S_z$, satisfying $[S_i, S_j] = i \varepsilon_{ijk} S_k$ and $S_x^2 + S_y^2 + S_z^2 = \frac{3}{4} I$, each irreducible representation of these relations is unitary equivalent to the representation generated by the Pauli matrices~\cite{MR0106711}.
 A similar results is true for a finite number of copies of such systems.
 We will see that the existence of inequivalent representations has consequences for the superposition principle.